-- If your normal short-acting puffer (inhaler) dose does not work well, you need to use your short-acting puffer more often than normal, or your breathing gets worse, call your doctor right away.
+- If your normal short-acting inhaler dose does not work well, you need to use your short-acting inhaler more often than normal, or your breathing gets worse, call your doctor right away.

 - This drug is not helpful during an asthma attack.

 - When changing from an oral steroid to another form of a steroid, there may be very bad and sometimes deadly side effects.
 Signs like weakness, feeling tired, dizziness, upset stomach, throwing up, not thinking clearly, or low blood sugar may happen.
 Call your doctor right away if you have any of these signs.
 If you have a bad injury, have surgery, or any type of infection, you may need extra doses of oral steroids.
 These extra steroids will help your body deal with these stresses.
 Carry a warning card saying that there may be times when you may need extra steroids.